Shorter Lifespans: Human Characters Evolve Faster than the Dark Elf

 Reach out to people who you know can put in a good word for you, via email, Facebook, via phone, or in person.
 Ideas: professors, leaders or supervisors in organizations that you’ve participated in and contributed to, colleagues / teammates that you’ve worked closely with.

-Ask them if you could use them as a reference for your internship or job hunt.
+Ask them if you could use them as a reference for your internship or job search.
 Add their contact information (name, phone number e-mail, position, company) to your list of references.
 Aim for three.

 Get someone to look over your resume kit for errors and ways to improve it.